Effects of Alcohol

 The More Alcohol Consumed, the More Harm is Done

 The European Commission also notes that harm is done in ratio to the dose of alcohol.
 In other words, the higher the alcohol consumption, the more damage is done to health, relationships and personal life.
-Low amounts of alcohol consumption have been shown in some studies to have beneficial and protective effects on some health conditions but when consumption is heavy, everyone around the drinker suffers.
+When consumption is heavy, everyone around the drinker suffers.
 The family, friends, employers and communities all suffer along with the heavy drinker.
-When that person can't quit drinking on their own, they need the help of an effective drug rehabilitation program.
+When that person can’t quit drinking on their own, they need the help of an effective drug rehabilitation program.
 Narconon alcohol recovery programs are located around the world, along with Narconon drug education and prevention centers.

-For over forty years, Narconon centers have been helping alcoholics and drug addicts come back to life and sobriety through detoxification services, communication and life skills training and counseling to restore the brightness of life to each person.
-Seven out of ten graduates of the Narconon program, whether they abused alcohol, prescription drugs or illicit drugs, stay clean and sober after they go home.
+For almost 50 years, Narconon centers have been helping alcoholics and drug addicts come back to life and sobriety through detoxification services, communication and life skills training and counseling to restore the brightness of life to each person.

-The Narconon drug and alcohol rehabilitation program is helping people in all corners of the world, from Egypt to South American and Mexico, from Canada to England, from Russia to Taiwan and Australia.
-Contact Narconon today to find out how this program can help people in your area.
+The Narconon drug and alcohol rehabilitation program is helping people in all corners of the world, from Egypt to South America and Mexico, from Canada to England, from Russia to Taiwan and Australia.

 Narconon Drug Information Department